wchsstem/wchs-map/src/data/map_docs.md

 to point.
 To address this issue, extra points were added on these curves so the green highlight followed them well enough to not be noticed.
 If you want to edit these curves, you should delete these extra points first, do your edits, then add them back in.

+## Acronym Guessing
+Some rooms are labelled with acronyms.
+These are typically not classrooms and are filed as infrastructure rooms.
+They are not usually documented, so I've made educated guesses at their meanings.

+### EC: Electrical Closet
+This is almost certainly correct, as EC-12/ERU-6 has a sign taped to the door labeling it "Electrical Closet 12".

+### BSC: Bathroom Supply Closet
+This is likely as student bathrooms are usually adjacent to a BSC.
+However, there are BSCs not obviously near bathrooms and staff bathrooms don't seem to be near BSCs.

+### AHU: Air Handling Unit
+AHU seems to be a common HVAC term referring to the machine that circulates warm/cool air throughout the school.
+The varied placement of AHUs throughout the school supports this.
+In particular, the dualing AHUs at the auditorium match the auditorium's large size and usual cool temperature, especially compared to the rest of the school.

+### ERU: ?
+My guess is that ERUs are some type of HVAC room.
+I've found that ERU can stand for Energy Recovery Unit or Emmisions Reduction Unit but do not know which, if either, applies here.

+### MDF: Main Distribution Frame, IDF: Intermediate Distribution Frame
+These are computer networking (and maybe also phone networking) rooms.
+The MDF is central, and the IDFs improve service farther from the MDF.
+These are very common telecommunications acronyms and their placement and number is logical with respect to them.

+### CP: Control Panel, PS: Power Supply, EZM: Zone Expansion Module (?)
+Only CP should show up on the map, but all three of these are on door signs.
+They seem to be acronyms used by Napco Security.
+The CP is probably a central controller, PS seems to be backup power, and the EZM allows for more things to be connected to the security system.